 Been wanting to add a new feature for your site for a while now?
 Then use our new feature, go on maintenance mode, use one of our beautiful maintenance mode templates, and work on your site to make it better for your visitors.
 With Maintenance Mode, you don't ever have to dread your visitors seeing a white screen of doom.

-Besides saving you from installing a separate plugin, the new feature allows you to fully customize the design of your maintenance mode and coming soon pages.
+Besides saving you from installing a separate plugin for WordPress maintenance mode, the new feature allows you to fully customize the design of your maintenance mode and coming soon pages.

 When you set maintenance mode, I recommend also using our Canvas template, and setting up a page that doesn't have the header or footer of the site.